Senior Technical Web Analyst / Tracking Specialist (Dutch-speaking)

 What does your day look like as a Technical Web Analyst at Digital Power?

-After this meeting, you provide a Javascript training to two juniors under your guidance.
-During this training, you identify challenges in implementations and propose improvements.
-At the end of the day, you finish a bit early to go cycling.
-Tomorrow, you will start earlier at the client's site to avoid traffic and have the opportunity to finish earlier in the afternoon.
+At the end of the day, you finish a bit earlier to go cycling.
+Tomorrow, you start earlier at the client’s site to avoid traffic, with the flexibility to finish earlier in the afternoon.
+As long as you communicate clearly and remain available to clients and colleagues, you’re free to organise your time.

 Wondering what it's like to work at Digital Power?